September 11, 2024

 Enterprise hosting/managed services

-Automation and custom workflows ✅(Full API Support and CI/CD Platform) ✅(File-based)
+Automation and custom workflows ✅ (Full API Support and CI/CD Platform) ✅ (File-based)

 Mobile-first field Tools

-Issue Tracking and field management ✅(Limited, offering comment bubbles)
+Issue Tracking and field management ✅ (Limited, offering comment bubbles)

-Flexibility of deployment sovereignty ✅(9 Data centres by default including India and Singapore, but cloud vendor agnostic can work with any location) ❌(US Centric, Some products EU, Fewer Australia)
+Flexibility of deployment sovereignty ✅ (9 Data centres by default including India and Singapore, but cloud vendor agnostic can work with any location) ❌ (US Centric, Some products EU, Fewer Australia)

-Local hosting or on premises backup
+Local hosting or on-premises backup

 Speckle vs ACC: A Difference in Approaches